davechurchill/COMP4300_Project/Project Specification/README.md

     - [ ] Example 1: Health Pack (used to regain hp)
     - [ ] Example 2: Sprint Potion
     - [ ] Example 3: Teleport Scroll
-- [ ] Ray Casting / Visibility
+- [ ] Ray Casting for Visibility
-  - [ ] Ray casting calculations should be used in some form in the game for lighting AND visibility calculations
+  - [ ] Ray casting calculations should be used for visibility calculations
-  - Our Game's Ray Casting Functionality are (one lighting, one visibility):
     - [ ] Example 1: Turret fires when player enters line of sight
-    - [ ] Example 2: Player torch illuminates areas within line of sight
+    - [ ] Example 2: NPC aggros player when it enters line of sight
 - [ ] Gravity / Acceleration
   - [ ] There must be some form of gravity / attractor in the game that applies acceleration to the player
 - [ ] Camera / World View